ayushdixit1-av/spotify-discord-bot/README.md

 Example: Type /suggest and then enter Hotel California in the song_name field.

-/play <search_query>: Search for songs, get suggestions, and then reply with the number of the song you want to play to play it in your voice channel.
+/play <query>: Plays a song.
+You can provide a song name, a Spotify track URL, or a YouTube URL.

-Example: Type /play and then enter Despacito in the search_query field.
+Example (Song Name): Type /play and then enter Despacito in the query field.

+Example (YouTube URL): Type /play and then enter a YouTube video URL (e.g., https://www.youtube.com/watch?v=dQw4w9WgXcQ).

+Example (Spotify Track URL): Type /play and then enter a Spotify track URL (e.g., https://open.spotify.com/track/7qiZfU4dY1lWllzX7K8Wp6).

 /stop: Stop the current song and disconnect the bot from the voice channel.